 5. GET A SIM CARD WITH DATA AND TELEPHONE

 Just as America has managed to inflate the cost of higher education to an inconceivable rate, American cell phone plans fall into the same category.
 Pretty much anywhere else in the world, one can get a few gigs of data and hundreds of telephone mins for just a few bucks.
-I know you want to ~disconnect~, but if you are traveling alone, it is just not smart.
+I know you want to ~disconnect~, but if you are traveling alone, you need to be able to reach out to people.

 6. SAVE LOCAL POLICE NUMBER, AND YOUR HOSTEL/HOST NUMBER